tomcoutocs/parrot/docs/FEATURE-BACKLOG.md

 #### User Stories
 - **As a user**, I want a mobile app so that I can access the portal on the go
-- **As a manager**, I want mobile notifications so that I can respond to clients quickly

 - **As a user**, I want offline capabilities so that I can work without internet
 - **As a manager**, I want mobile-optimized chat so that I can communicate effectively
 - **As an admin**, I want mobile admin tools so that I can manage the system remotely